Cálice: Composition and analysis

 "Cálice" is a MPB song with elements of rock music.
 It symbolizes the outcry for liberation from oppression.
-Produced by Sérgio de Carvalho, the arrangement was handled by Magro, a member of the vocal group MPB4.
+The recording on Buarque's self-titled 1978 album was produced by Sérgio de Carvalho at Phonogram Studios in Rio de Janeiro using a 16-track format and the arrangement was handled by Magro, a member of the vocal group MPB4.
 Magro also played the piano.
-The recording on Buarque's self-titled 1978 album features vocals by Milton Nascimento as a special guest, with Miltinho (also from MPB4) on acoustic guitar.
+On Buarque's album, the song features vocals by Milton Nascimento as a special guest, with Miltinho (also from MPB4) on acoustic guitar.
 Luiz Cláudio Ramos contributed on guitar, while Bebeto played electric bass.
 Mário Negrão performed on drums, and MPB4 provided backing vocals.

 The song's title carries a double entendre, functioning both as a reference to the biblical chalice (cálice) and as a homophone of the imperative verb cale-se, a word with a clear connection to censorship imposing silence and victimization.
 The song originated from an idea brought by Gil, who had written the refrain and an initial verse shortly after Good Friday, drawing on imagery from the Passion of Jesus.
 He was inspired particularly by the biblical plea "Father, take this cup from me" (Pai, afasta de mim esse cálice), which parallels the suffering experienced under authoritarian rule.
 Upon receiving Gil's draft, Buarque immediately noticed the homophony between cálice and cale-se and developed it into a political metaphor for repression and censorship under the dictatorship.
 The songwriting process involved two meetings between the artists, during which Gil wrote the first and third stanzas, while Buarque composed the other two.